 What Is Manufacturing ERP?

 An enterprise resource planning (ERP) system is a comprehensive business platform that helps businesses manage their daily operations.
-Manufacturing ERP systems are specifically designed for the manufacturing industry and include specialized features to address the industry’s unique challenges, such as production planning, inventory management, quality control and order tracking.
-These systems centralize and streamline manufacturing operations by collecting, analyzing and reporting on businesswide data.
-Stakeholders can use this data — often through use of automation and advanced analytics tools — to improve efficiency, increase productivity and reduce costs.
-Manufacturers can also leverage this ERP technology to increase visibility into the entire manufacturing process to impart resilience and potentially improve profitability on the whole.
+Manufacturing ERP systems include specialized features to address the industry’s unique challenges, such as production planning, inventory management, quality control, and order tracking.
+These systems centralize and streamline manufacturing operations by collecting, analyzing, and reporting on businesswide data.
+Stakeholders can use this data—often through use of automation and advanced analytics tools—to improve efficiency, increase productivity, and reduce costs.
+Manufacturers can also leverage this ERP technology to increase visibility into the entire manufacturing process to impart resilience and potentially improve profitability.

 MRP vs. ERP: What’s the Difference?